harness/developer-hub/docs/internal-developer-portal/get-started/scorecard-quickstart.md

 ![](./static/default-check-catalog-readiness.png)

-11. Followed by the Custom Check **Jira Check** you created above, ignore this step if you have skipped creating a custom check.
+11. Followed by the Custom Check **Jira Check** you created above, ignore this tep if you have skipped creating a custom check.

 ![](./static/custom-check-jira.png)